BM in Music Performance: Jazz and Commercial Music

-The BM in Jazz Studies at West Virginia University provides opportunities for students to perform and to expand on their skills as players and improvisers.
+The BM in Music Performance: Jazz and Commercial Music at West Virginia University provides opportunities for students to perform and to expand on their skills as players and improvisers.
 Students are trained to know jazz repertoire and to embrace the jazz style while also looking to the future of music making through courses and ensembles.

 Faculty & Guest Artists

-Students in the WVU jazz program learn from internationally recognized faculty who are currently active in the music industry: Jared Sims (program director, jazz), Jeff Siegfried (saxophone), Robert Sears (trumpet), Hakeem Bilal (trombone), John Bagnato (guitar), and Brian Wolfe (percussion).
+Students in the program learn from internationally recognized faculty who are currently active in the music industry: Jared Sims (program director, jazz), Jeff Siegfried (saxophone), Robert Sears (trumpet), Hakeem Bilal (trombone), John Bagnato (guitar), Brian Wolfe (percussion), and Alton Merrell (jazz piano).

 A partial list of our recent jazz guest artists includes: Allison Miller, Rufus Reid, Gary Smulyan, Dick Oatts, Matt Wilson, Wycliffe Gordon, Jazzmeia Horn, and Tamir Hendelman.